 - Error correction driver stage (Hawksford / Cordell)

-- Maybe also 4 or 6 pairs of lateral MOSFET source follower output stage
+- Maybe I will also design a 4 or 6 pairs of lateral MOSFET source follower output stage (unlikely)

 Here are the finished modules: